16 Jun, 2023 ‘MISTAKEN’ – ‘And Jesus then explained the parable to them’ (So offensive!)

 My book, ‘In One Spirit’ (free online) was written to address some areas we saw in 2017.

-The wider purpose of that book was to try to catalyse a shared vocabulary (and framework) for ‘unity’ – to enable a more coherent conversation on the topic across our nation.
+The wider purpose of that book was to try to catalyse a shared vocabulary and framework for ‘united function’ – to enable a more coherent conversation on the topic across our nation.

-Eight national trips to visit pastors’ groups have also had the goal of ‘seeding’ some specific ideas and thinking.
-There have been some VERY positive developments across our nation.
+Eight national trips to visit pastors’ groups have also been undertaken with considerable intent to ‘seed’ some specific ideas / raise some specific questions.
+There have been some VERY positive developments across our nation in this time.
 Principally, most shifted from what I call ‘coffee unity’ and ‘prayer unity’ to a recognition that the goal has to be ‘functional unity’.
 What can we do together in service to our mission that we cannot do apart?
-It was a significant change in thinking!
+This was an identifiable change, and we would suggest was a significant change in thinking.

-The next step – as I saw it – would be to engage on how adapt within some of our ‘natural’ processes and ways of doing things – to create a wider context for united function.
+The next step – as I saw it – would be to consider how we adapt within the way we engage in ‘unity’ – to create a wider context for united function.
 A core idea here relates to ‘what could we be together that we could not be apart?’
-But i’ve discovered a hindrance – and it’s more of a ‘wall’ than a ‘hurdle’ that can be overcome.
+However, I’ve discovered a hindrance – and it’s more of a ‘wall’ than a ‘hurdle’.
 I’ve ‘tested’ this wall in numerous ways across the past few years.
-I now believe there is a flaw in our human nature that – if not recognised and discussed openly amongst us – and regularly – will leave us stuck roughly where we are.
+I now believe there is a flaw in our human nature that – if not recognised and discussed openly and regularly – will leave us stuck roughly where we are.

-No matter how much effort we put into building unity, to see new things happen – i think we’re hitting a lid.
-And great effort won’t shift this ‘lid’.
+No matter how much effort we put into building unity, to see new things happen – I think we’re hitting a common lid.
+Great effort won’t shift this ‘lid’.
 A new way of thinking is needed.

 From a leadership perspective there is therefore a choice to make.
-If a person’s work were in the unity space – to encourage and aid unity, do you (a) continue to encourage everyone for their valiant efforts in the unity space, or (b) try to get that limitation on the table for discussion?
+If a person’s work were in the unity space I see two possible approaches; Do they (a) continue to encourage everyone for their valiant efforts in the unity space, or (b) try to get that limitation on the table for discussion?

-The change will be more in our DNA than practice – but will change the nature and DNA of our practice, and that is the key.
+These changes would be more in our DNA than in our practice – but could change the nature and DNA of our practice.
+That is the point.

 A key measure of unity

-To note a key measure: For me it is our ability to see and embrace simple and sensible ideas within the unity space.
-If we resist genuinely simple and sensible ideas, that can deliver results, the question has to be, “Why?”
+I suggest that a key measure for our unity is our ability to see and embrace simple and sensible ideas within the unity space.
+If we resist genuinely simple and sensible ideas that could deliver results, the question has to be, “Why?”
 “What is behind that?”

-In my experience, there is a significant challenge getting simple and sensible ideas heard or considered in the unity space of our nation.
-Often they cannot even be perceived – which has begged the above question for me many times.
+In my experience, there is a significant challenge getting simple and sensible ideas heard or considered in the unity space.
+Often they cannot even be perceived – which has begged the above question many times for me.
 This applies to all levels of church leadership.

 How ‘good’ or ‘bad’ is our current unity?

-Only God can answer this one.
-For me – I’m positive toward our unity – while also deeply sad at what I believe we’re not seeing.
+Only God can answer this.
+For me, I’m both positive toward our unity and deeply sad at what I believe we’re not seeing.

 I see a range of plausible goals we could embrace together – and very easily.
-But it’s not a conversation we’re yet able to engage with insight or readiness to act.
+But it’s not a conversation we’re yet able to engage.

-This hindrance applies at all levels of church life, denomination and in unity groups also – but, interestingly, not so much with church members.
-It is as if we do ‘unity’ how we do ‘unity’.
+As noted, in my experience this hindrance applies at all levels of church life, denomination as also in unity groups – but, interestingly, not so much with church members.
+It is as if we ‘do unity’ how we think we’re supposed to do unity.
 Any conversation that goes beyond that boundary in our thinking is not our responsibility.
-So we’re disinterested – to the point of not even hearing what is being said.
-Also, ‘What could anyone possibly tell me that I don’t already know?’
+As a result we’re disinterested.
+‘What could anyone possibly tell me that I don’t already know?’

-So we’re sitting in unity meetings – with a ‘disbelief’ (not belief) in the potential of our unity in our hearts and minds.
+So we attend unity meetings while having an actual ‘disbelief’ in the practical potential of our unity in our hearts.

-I then suggest we’re hardly scratching the surface – and would like a conversation to unpack that – but we’re all busy people, right?
+These comments hardly scratch the surface – but we’re all busy people, right?
 “We don’t actually have time for this!”

-So we continue to reduce ‘unity’ to coffee and prayer – with an occasional united action – akin to my actions in the comedy parable.
+We therefore continue to reduce unity to coffee (relationship amongst church leaders) and prayer – with an occasional united action – exactly akin to the indictment uttered in the parable!
+And we think we’re doing doing awesome!

-We can then go back to looking after our own bedrooms – with no regard for the needs of our own property, leaving the lawns unmanaged, weeds growing, fruit trees untended, dog and chickens hungry – yeah?
+I guess we now go back to looking after our own bedrooms and an occasional project together – with little regard for the needs of our own properties, leaving the lawns unmanaged, weeds growing, fruit trees untended, dog and chickens hungry – yeah?

 Prayer will fix it anyway, right?